A Photographic Guide

 A wide angle shot, from some distance away A closer view of subject, also from some distance away

-Looking past firefighters "Framing" appliances
+Looking past firefighters "Framing" the action

 A rather different looking photo The shot shortly before